Interpersonal and social rhythm therapy

 Interpersonal and social rhythm therapy (IPSRT) is an intervention for people with bipolar disorder (BD).
 Its primary focus is stabilizing the circadian rhythm disruptions that are common among people with bipolar disorder (BD).
 IPSRT draws upon principles from interpersonal psychotherapy, an evidence-based treatment for depression and emphasizes the importance of daily routine (rhythm).

-IPSRT was developed by Ellen Frank, PhD at the University of Pittsburgh who published a book on her theories: Treating Bipolar Disorder, a Clinician's Guide Interpersonal and Social Rhythm Therapy.
+IPSRT was developed by Ellen Frank, PhD at the University of Pittsburgh who published a book on her theories: Treating Bipolar Disorder, a Clinician's Guide to Interpersonal and Social Rhythm Therapy.
 Her research on IPSRT has shown that, in combination with medication, solving interpersonal problems and maintaining regular daily rhythms of sleeping, waking, eating, and exercise can increase quality of life, reduce mood symptoms, and help prevent relapse in people with BD.

 Social Zeitgeber Hypothesis

 Zeitgebers (“time givers”) are environmental cues that synchronize biological rhythms to the 24-hour light/dark cycle.
 As the sun is a physical zeitgeber, social factors are considered social zeitgebers.
 These include personal relationships, social demands, or life tasks that entrain circadian rhythms.
 Disruptions in circadian rhythms can lead to somatic and cognitive symptoms, as seen in jet lag or during daylight saving time.
 Individuals diagnosed with, or at risk for, mood disorders may be especially sensitive to these disruptions and thus, vulnerable to episodes of depression or mania when circadian rhythm disruptions occur.

-Changes in daily routines place stress on the body’s maintenance of sleep-wake cycles, appetite, energy, and alertness, all of which are affected during mood episodes.
+Changes in daily routines place stress on the body's maintenance of sleep-wake cycles, appetite, energy, and alertness, all of which are affected during mood episodes.
 For example, depressive symptoms include disturbed sleep patterns (sleeping too much or difficulty falling asleep), changes in appetite, fatigue, and slowed movement or agitation.
 Manic symptoms include decreased need for sleep, excessive energy, and increase in goal-directed activity.
-When the body’s rhythms becomes desynchronized, it can result in episodes of depression and mania.
+When the body's rhythms becomes desynchronized, it can result in episodes of depression and mania.